mqharrison/COMP257/README.md

 1. Analysis of CSV data for cycling
 2. Data driven prediction models of energy use of appliances in a low-energy house
+3. Manually implementing a k-means clustering algorithim on arbitrary data points